-- official full name: (a)
+- (a) official full name;

-- place and date of birth: (b)
+- (b) place and date of birth;

 - (c) permanent residential address;

-- identity reference number, where available; and (d)
+- (d) identity reference number, where available; and

 - (e) nationality.

 This procedure should apply in the same manner with respect to both a resident and a non-resident applicant for business.